frankyonnetti/gravity-sublime-theme/README.md

 ### A [Sublime Text 3](http://www.sublimetext.com/3) UI theme.

 Created this UI theme using a port of the Default theme that comes with ST3.
-It was a great experence and I hope coders enjoy it as much as I did creating it.
+It was a great experence and I hope coders enjoy it as much as I have creating it.
 The goal was to make a dark theme that feels at home on the new Yosemite OSX.

 ![image](https://s3.amazonaws.com/yonnetti-sublime/gravity/gravity-screenshot1.png)